microsoft/FluidFramework/BREAKING.md

 ### Removing Commit from TreeEntry and commits from SnapShotTree
 Cleaning up properties that are not being used in the codebase: `TreeEntry.Commit` and `ISnapshotTree.commits`.
+These should not be used and there is no replacement provided.

 # 0.58